Apply twice a day for a skin infection.

 - If you are pregnant or breast-feeding.
 Although miconazole is not known to be harmful to babies, you should only use medicines on the recommendation of a doctor while you are expecting or breast-feeding a baby.

 - If you are taking any other medicines or using any other creams.
-This includes any medicines which are available to buy without a prescription, such as herbal and complementary medicines.
-This is important because miconazole can alter the way anticoagulant medicines such as warfarin work.
+This includes any medicines which are available to buy without a prescription, as well as herbal and complementary medicines.
+This is particularly important if you are taking warfarin or medicines for high cholesterol (statins) because miconazole can alter the way these medicines work.

 - If you have ever had an allergic reaction to a medicine or cream.